Training and development (midwifery)

 You will need to take an approved midwifery degree to practice as a midwife or as a qualified nurse you can complete a midwifery short programme.
 Each route leads to registration with the Nursing and Midwifery Council (NMC) allowing them to practice as a midwife.

 Midwives need to be committed to learning and always keep your skills and knowledge up to date.
-To maintain your registration to practice with the Nursing and Midwifery Council, you’ll need to be to meet their post-registration education and practice (PREP) standards.
-Find more information on the PREP standards on the NMC website.
+To maintain your registration to practice with the Nursing and Midwifery Council, you’ll need to go through the process of revalidation.

 There are lots of opportunities for midwives to progress their career with more experience.
 You could become supervise of team of midwives.
 As well as offering support to mothers and babies, you will support other midwives in their practice.
 You could combine responsibility for managing other staff with ongoing hands-on involvement with families by becoming a team or unit manager.
 This could then lead to further influential roles such as head of midwifery and director of midwifery services.